SorinC123/Happiness-Around-the-World/README.md

 - Seaborn: For statistical data visualization and creating graphics.
 - Scipy: For scientific and technical computing.
 - Statsmodels.api: For linear regression, logistic regression, time series models.

-## Disclaimer:
-Instacart is a real company that’s made their data available online, however customer data is fictitious and used for the purpose of data depersonalization.